-The 2006 AI pollock fishery was conducted in conjunction with the 2006 AICASS, Pacific Ocean perch (POP) was the most substantial bycatch species and made up 3% of the catch.
+The 2007 and 2006 AI pollock fishery were conducted in conjunction with the AICASS, Pacific Ocean perch (POP) was the most substantial bycatch species and made up 3% of the catch in 2006 and 11% in 2007.
 The AI pollock fishery opening in 2005 was limited to only four hauls, within these four hauls the bycatch level of POP was very high (~50%).
 Besides the lack of commercially harvestable levels of pollock, the high levels of POP bycatch convinced fishers to discontinue the fishery in 2005.
 Prior to 1998, levels of bycatch in the pollock fishery of prohibited species, forage, HAPC biota, marine mammals and birds, and other sensitive non-target species was very low compared to other fisheries in the region.

-Concentration of Al pollock catches in time and space
+Concentration of AI pollock catches in time and space